-Pēpi begins to explore and test what they can do.
-This develops their brain connections.
+Pēpi begins to explore and test what effect they can have on objects.
+The repetition of activities that comes from this curiosity develops their brain connections.

 Pēpi will now be very busy refining skills involving their hands, fingers, eyes and brain.
 By repeating activities, their brain connections will be getting stronger.

 Pēpi will be getting particularly interested in what they can do to objects.
 They’ll try things out and repeat actions that have interesting results – this is called ‘cause-and-effect testing’.
 They are like a little scientist – they keep testing to see if the same action has the same effect.
 Ask whānau if they're seen pēpi repeating any activity over and over.
 Affirm what parents have been noticing and make any links to the development listed below.

 Try an activity

 This activity gives pēpi a chance to share attention with whānau and learn problem-solving skills through exploring what fits into what, and what stacks on what.

 During this period, several parts of development come together:

 - Curiosity – if a baby lives in a loving environment where they trust the people around them, they’ll be interested in exploring things.

 - Vision – baby can see colours, can see further and can see in 3 dimensions.